VladBagat/DiscordStorage/README.md

 ## Usage

-You will need your own Discord token for app to work.
+1. You will need your own Discord token for app to work.
 For that you will need to create an app/bot.
-You can see the official guide.
+You can see the [official guide](https://discord.com/developers/docs/quick-start/getting-started).

-You need a discord server with your bot there.
-Use this link generator.
+3. You need a discord server with your bot there.
+Use this [link generator](https://discordapi.com/permissions.html).
 Enable Administrator permission (8).

-Place binary discordstore.exe in any folder you have read/write access to and run it.
+5. Place binary `discordstore.exe` in any folder you have read/write access to and run it.
 Follow the instructions until the bot will be set up.

-Use !info for further guidance
+7. Use !info for further guidance

+---

 ## Warning